openmultiplayer/web/docs/scripting/functions/GangZoneGetColourForPlayer.md

 ## Returns

-Color of gangzone for player.
+Colour of gangzone for player.

-0: Failed to execute the function.
+**0:** Failed to execute the function.
 The gangzone is not shown for the player.

 ## Related Functions